 All Affiliate Marketing websites should include each of those 4 pages.

 Settings in WordPress

-There are a variety of settings within the Dashboard, but in this article we will look at just one setting.
-The reason is, for the post or page you want to be viewed first when someone searches for your website,’page displays’ must be set correctly.
+There are a variety of settings within the Dashboard, but in this article, we will look at just one setting.
+The reason is, that for the post or page you want to be viewed first when someone searches for your website,’ page displays’ must be set correctly.